ProvableHQ/welcome/documentation/developer/language/04_arrays_and_tuples.md

 **Dynamic arrays do not exist in Leo**.
 You cannot change the length of an array once it is initialized.

-### Arrays without size
+### Arrays with Unspecified Size
-Leo allows developers to define arrays, sizes of which will be defined at compile time.
-Arrays with unknown size are marked with `_` (underscore):
+Leo allows developers to define arrays without specifying the sizes, which are determined by the compiler.
+Arrays with unspecified size are marked with `_` (underscore):

 ```leo
 let arr: [char; _] = "hello world"; // length 11